matheustguimaraes/ultrars/README.md

-This project is a college activity, from Instituto Federal de Educação, Ciência e Tecnologia do Ceará.
+This repository is a college activity, from Instituto Federal de Educação, Ciência e Tecnologia do Ceará.
 The mainly goal is to build a automatic ball balancing beam, with a FPGA board and VHDL hardware description language.
 The meausure of the balance of a object use PID controller with the range